sailthru/stolos/scheduler/README.md

   verify the identifiers in a `job_id` are correct.
   - See `scheduler/examples/job_id_validations.py` for the expected
     code structure  # TODO link
+  - These validations specify exactly which identifiers can be used in job_id templates and what format they take (ie is `date` a datetime instance, an int or string?).
+  - They are optional, but you will see a warning message for each unvalidated `job_id` identifier.
-- `JOB_ID_DEFAULT_TEMPLATE` - defines the default `job_id` for a task if the
+- `JOB_ID_DEFAULT_TEMPLATE` - defines the default `job_id` for a task if
-  `job_id` template isn't explicitly defined in the tasks.json.
+  the `job_id` template isn't explicitly defined in the tasks.json.
+You should have `job_id` validation code for each identifier in your default template.

-In addition to these defaults, a task in the tasks.json configuration may also contain a `job_id` template.
+In addition to these defaults, each task in the tasks.json configuration may also contain a custom `job_id` template.
 See "Configuration: Tasks" for details.  # TODO

 Configuration: Tasks